microsoft/Windows-driver-samples/general/SimpleMediaSource/README.md

 1. Deploy the driver package with the following command:

-    `devcon dp_add SimpleMediaSourceDriver.inf`
+    `devgen /add /bus ROOT /hardwareid root\SimpleMediaSource /compatibleid root\SimpleMediaSource` `pnputil /add-driver SimpleMediaSourceDriver.inf`

 1. In Device Manager, locate **SimpleMediaSource Capture Source**, under the Camera category.
+If it is not present, locate **Unknown Device**, under Other devices category and choose to Update Driver.
+Search Automatically for Driver should update the device to SimpleMediaSource Capture Source, under the Camera category.

-Open the Microsoft Camera App, switch cameras if necessary until the camera is streaming from the SimpleMediaSource.
+1. Open the Microsoft Camera App, switch cameras if necessary until the camera is streaming from the SimpleMediaSource.
 You should see a scrolling black and white gradient.